baselime/docs/sending-data/apigateway-logs.md

 }
 ```

-It is possible to enable API Gateway access logs from your favourite Infrastructure as Code tool, using the CLI or in the AWS console.
-Below is an example of how to enable API Gateway logs using the serverless framework.
+It is possible to enable Amazon API Gateway access logs from your favourite Infrastructure as Code tool, using the CLI or in the AWS console.
+Below is an example of how to enable Amazon API Gateway logs using the serverless framework.

 ```yaml #
 # serverless.yml